 Healthcare, cleanliness, and early interaction are the most important parts of raising a healthy litter of puppies.

 Dams receive all recommended veterinary care and are up to date on all wormings/parasite prevention/vaccinations prior to being bred.
 She is given prenatal vitamins beginning several weeks prior to breeding which are made for dogs and geared toward the development of the puppies.
-This includes Breeder's edge prenatal vitamins along with a boost of daily folic acid, which is important for aiding in the prevention of dermoid sinus as well as other preventable birth defects.
+This includes Breeder's edge prenatal vitamins along with a boost of daily folic acid, which is important for aiding in the prevention of dermoid sinus as well as some preventable birth defects.
 (Dermoid Sinus is a finicky birth defect, but many believe folic acid may help lessen the occurrence.)
-We do not do xrays for our litters and do not like to expose the Dam to a potential germy vet's office unless there is a definite reason to do so while pregnant, during delivery, or postpartum.
-What you can bring back from the vets office often outweighs any unnecessary visits.

 Vaccinations: While in our care, puppies receive a combo DAPPv vaccination at 6 and 9 weeks of age for Canine Distemper, Adenovirus type 1 & 2, Parainfluenza, and Parvovirus.
 If we have puppies when they are older, they will receive boosters at 12 weeks and 16 weeks.
 We administer the lepto vaccine no earlier than 12 weeks and rabies vaccine is administered by our veterinarian at 12 weeks.

-Wormings: Puppies are treated on the recommended puppy deworming schedule for all puppies, with pyrantel pamoate at 2, 3, 4, and 6 weeks, and with Panacur C prior to leaving us (treats preventatively for hookworm, roundworm, whipworm, tapeworm, and off label for giardia).
-Puppies are also treated preventatively for coccidia prior to leaving.
-We do our best to make sure puppies go to new homes parasite free.
+Wormings: Puppies are treated on the recommended puppy deworming schedule for all puppies, with pyrantel pamoate at 2, 3, 4 weeks, and with Safeguard at 6 weeks and prior to leaving us (treats preventively for hookworm, roundworm, whipworm, tapeworm, and off label for giardia).
+Puppies are also treated preventively for coccidia prior to leaving.
+We do our best to make sure puppies go to new homes parasite free, but the schedule will need to be continued in their new home.

 Contact me any time with any questions that should arise.